 - In the Change Shooters screen (appears after the Change Shooters line is tapped in the Drill Detail menu ), tap the “+” at the upper right and search (by tapping the magnifying glass icon at the upper right) for the user you wish to add to the list of users for whom you can record data.
 That will display a menu that will allow you add them to the drill or if they have not yet given you permission, invite them to give you permission.
 When you select that option, it will send a message to their message list within the app and when they log in, they will be directed to grant you permission through their Recorders group as described just below.

-- Ask them to add your name to their Recorders group by having them log in with their user name, then tap “My Stuff” along the bottom of the screen, then “Groups” near the upper right, then “Recorders”.
+- Ask them to add your name to their Recorders group by having them log in with their user name, then tap “My Locker” along the bottom of the screen, then “Profile” near the upper left, then “Recorders”.
 They can then tap the “+” at the upper right and search for your name in the list.
 Tapping your name will give them the option to add you to their Recorders group.
 Once you have been added, their name will appear in the list of other users you can choose in the Change Shooters screen described just above.

 You can choose the community in which you would like to be ranked in the leaderboards.
 Tap “Settings” at the lower right, then “Preferences”.
 Then Select “Community” and choose the group for the rankings.
 When you tap Leaderboards at the bottom of most screens, you will then be ranked within your chosen community.
 Instead of being ranked in your selected community, you can see your ranking amongst your following group by tapping “Following” toward the top of the leaderboard screen.

-The Swish Hoop system will automatically define a number of groups for each user including: Folllowers, Following, Recorders and each Team on which you belong; however, you may want to define your own groups for sharing your accomplishments or other reasons.
-To define a new group, go to the My Stuff menu (lower part of screen) and tap Groups near the upper right.
+The Swish Hoop system will automatically define groups for teams on which you belong; however, you may want to define your own groups for sharing your accomplishments or other reasons.
+To define a new group, go to the My Locker menu (lower part of screen) and tap Groups/Teams near the upper right.
 Then tap the plus (+) sign to add a new group.
 Input the group name and move the Share slider to the right to designate whether they will receive any shared stats when you hit the Share button within any part of the app.